 Installing ZendPHP on RHEL and CentOS (RPM)

-This topic describes the procedures for installing ZendPHP on CentOS 7 and 8, and Red Hat Enterprise Linux (RHEL) 7, 8, and 9.
+The preferred installation procedure for all Linux distributions and for IBM i is the zendphpctl tool.
+This article describes the alternative manual procedure for installing ZendPHP on CentOS 7 and 8, and Red Hat Enterprise Linux (RHEL) 7, 8, and 9.

 If you are installing ZendPHP on CentOS or RHEL version 7, please install the software collections package first.
 This is standard starting with RHEL version 8, and allows you to install multiple versions of PHP.